-According to ICCAT schedule and meteorological conditions, the Area C staff moved to the base airport on the first available day (June 10th) in order to perform the first flight on June 11th.
-Once the crew arrived on site, the weather forecast got worse and the beginning of the survey was delayed one day after what planned.
+According to ICCAT schedule and meteorological conditions, the Area C staff moved to the base airport on the first available day (June 4th) in order to perform the first flight on the same day, June 4th.
 The base airport for Area C was "Napoli - Capodichino" airport (ICAO code: LIRN), the civil and military main airport of Naples.
-The Salerno-Pontecagnano airport, used in the past campaigns, was not available for renovation works.
+The same airport used in the past campaign.